mattermost/docs/source/playbooks/customize-a-playbook.rst

 1. Go to **Product menu > Playbooks**.
 2. Find the playbook to be edited.

-   - Only playbooks of which you are a member are listed.
+   - Only public playbooks and private playbooks of which you are a member are listed.
 System Admins have unrestricted access to all playbooks on the team.

 3. Select the name of the playbook.